Kleinwalsertal: History

 The Kleinwalsertal was populated by the Walsers in 1270, a group of people who migrated from what is now Switzerland.
 This Alemannic origin still distinguishes the inhabitants from the inhabitants of the surrounding communities by their dialect.

-From 1891 until 1995, the Kleinwalsertal enjoyed a customs union with Germany, a free border, and used the German Marks as currency.
+From 1891 until 1995, the Kleinwalsertal enjoyed a customs union with Germany, a free border, and used the German Mark as currency.
 Since Austria joined the European Union in 1995, followed by the signing of the Schengen Agreement (1997) and the introduction of the Euro (2002), this special status has no longer applied.

 With EU accession goods from Austria had to be cleared in Germany or the import turnover tax had to be paid while German goods were free of taxes.
 Taxes were to be paid to the Austrian tax office in D-Mark until the introduction of the Euro.
 A special tariff was also applied to Swiss Post.
-Shipments to Austria were calculated according to the domestic tariffs of Austrian Post, those to Germany were to be freed with domestic porti of the Federal Post.
+Shipments to Austria were calculated according to the domestic tariffs of Austrian Post, those to Germany were to be freed with domestic port of the Federal Post.

 In 1954, the public drinking water supply of the valley was established through creation of the Kaltes Bächle spring in municipality of Mittelberg.

 Economy and tourism

-The most important industry in the 20th century was agriculture, which currently has only a marginal importance.
-As of 2015, tourism plays a major role and as early as 1960 the number of overnight stays reached a million.
-In 2015, there were 792,026 overnight stays in summer and 816,240 during the winter of 2015/2016.
+Today, the valley is Austria's third largest tourist destination.
+For centuries, the most important economic sector was agriculture, which is now only of marginal importance.
+As early as 1960, the number of overnight stays reached one million for the first time.
+In the tourism year 2001/02, there were a total of 1,678,180 overnight stays with a capacity of 12,000 beds.

-Mobility in the valley is ensured with the tightly driven Walserbus, which is free of charge to tourists paying the tourist tax via ownership of the Walsercard.
+Hiking and excursion tourism — especially for families with small children and senior citizens — is very pronounced.
+The selection of easy walking paths and moderately difficult hiking trails is correspondingly wide and well signposted.
+Mobility in the valley without a car is guaranteed with the closely timed Walserbus, which is available free of charge to tourists who pay visitor's tax and are holders of the Walser Card.

+The good transport links to the north have also contributed to the strong development of tourism.
+It only takes around two and a half hours to travel from Stuttgart to Kleinwalsertal.

+In 2003, there were 243 businesses in the village with 1573 employees and 144 apprentices; 2518 people were subject to income tax.